 The reason I am not a fan of most Centerpin Combos is simply that the combos that I have seen are cheap and target anglers that don’t know enough to know that the combo is probably low-quality and that it will likely cause you problems.

 The other reason I don’t like most Centerpin combos is because of the fixed reel seat and where they put the reel on the rod handle.
 Where the reel should be on the handle for the best performance and comfort is something new anglers won’t know.

 After 31 years of Centerpin fishing and 20 years of teaching anglers how to fish with Centerpin reels, I have found that there are good and bad spots to place your reel for both performance and comfort.

 Unfortunately, the rod companies that offer rod combos that I have seen most often have their reel seats in an area that is in a spot that is midway to attract the most anglers.
 That doesn’t mean that’s the best spot and often it’s not.

-So instead of the rod builders needing to build 3 different rods with 3 different handles, they just put the reel in the middle.
-In my experience the middle of the rod is OK, but it’s not the best spot.
+So instead of the rod builders needing to build 3 different rods with three different handles, they just put the reel in the middle.
+In my experience, the handle in the middle of the handle is OK, but it’s not the best spot.